Qovery/qovery-client-go/docs/HelmResponse.md

 ### NewHelmResponse

-`func NewHelmResponse(id string, createdAt time.Time, environment ReferenceObject, name string, autoPreview bool, autoDeploy bool, source HelmRequestAllOfSource, ) *HelmResponse`
+`func NewHelmResponse(id string, createdAt time.Time, environment ReferenceObject, name string, autoPreview bool, autoDeploy bool, source HelmResponseAllOfSource, ) *HelmResponse`

 NewHelmResponse instantiates a new HelmResponse object This constructor will assign default values to properties that have it defined,